-RISC-V (pronounced "risk-five") is a new instruction set architecture (ISA) designed to support computer architecture research and education.
+RISC-V (pronounced "risk-five") is a new instruction set architecture (ISA) that was originally designed to support computer architecture research and education, but which we now hope will become a standard open architecture for industry implementations.
 RISC-V was originally developed in the Computer Science Division of the EECS Department at the University of California, Berkeley.
 Our goals in defining RISC-V include:

-Right now, you can download the close-to-final user-level ISA specification, a draft of a supervisor ISA specification, and RISC-V software tools including a GNU/GCC software tool chain, an LLVM compiler, an ISA simulator, and a verification suite.
+Right now, you can download the final user-level ISA specification, and RISC-V software tools including a GNU/GCC software tool chain, GNU/GDB debugger, an LLVM compiler, an ISA simulator, and a verification suite.

 ISA simulator that boots an interactive session of

 your browser.
 The source code is available at